Trees#

 for n in tr.iter_nontips():

-Getting the path between two tips or edges (connecting edges)#
+Getting the path between two tips or edges (connecting nodes)#

 from cogent3 import load_tree